dannydk6/realEstateMgmt/README.md

   username: "dannydk6",
   hash: // a password hash,
   dates: // an array of references to dates documents,
-  preferences: {backgroundColor: "#FF0000", preferredUnit: "oz", dailyGoal: 60}
+  preferences: {preferredUnit: "oz", dailyGoal: 60}
   currentAmount: 43, // percent of daily goal reached.
-  customBottles: //an array of references to container documents.
+  customBottles: //an array of embedded 'containers'.
 }
 ```